-If the internal state machine is disabled the layer-1 commands, which are normally generated by the internal state machine can be written directly into the TR_CMD register or indications read out of the TR_STA register.
-The SCOUT-P(X) layer-1 control flow is shown in figure 40.
+If the internal state machine is disabled the layer-1 commands, which are normally generated by the internal state machine can be written directly into the TR_CMD register and the indications can be read out of the TR_STA register respectively.
+The SCOUT-DX layer-1 control flow is shown in figure 35.

-Figure 40 Layer-1 Control
+Figure 35 Layer-1 Control

-2.3.5.1 Internal Layer-1 Statemachine
+2.3.4.1 Internal Layer-1 State machine

-In the following sections the layer-1 control by the SCOUT-P(X) state machine will be described.
+In the following sections the layer-1 control by the SCOUT-DX state machine will be described.
 For the description of the IOM-2 C/I0 channel see also chapter 2.2.5.

 The layer-1 functions are controlled by commands issued via the CIX0 register.
 These commands, sent over the IOM C/I channel 0 to layer 1, trigger certain procedures, such as activation/deactivation, switching of test loops and transmission of special pulse patterns.
-These are governed by a layer-1 state machine which agrees with the activation/deactivation procedures as implemented in the SmartLink-P PSB 2197 or ISAC-P TE PSB 2196 respectively.
 Responses from layer 1 are obtained by reading the CIR0 register after a CIC interrupt (ISTA).

-2.3.5.1.1 State Transition Diagram
+2.3.4.1.1 State Transition Diagram

 The state machine includes all information relevant to the user.
-The state diagram notation is given in figure 41.
+The state diagram notation is given in figure 36.